Steph4477/video-game-with-godot-engine/README.md

 # 🏝️ *Island Evolution – Rise of the Jungle Hero*

-> A 2D platform-adventure game made with **Godot 4**, where a mischievous monkey evolves through magical loot and battles corrupted creatures in a vibrant, cartoon world!
+A 2D adventure platformer made with Godot 4, where a monkey evolves by collecting armor, weapons, powers...
+Through a diverse world filled with corrupted creatures in a universe with a realistic cartoon style

 ---